|

 Dynamically create a Lua object that represents the C object.

 The C object is created by calling the open function in the global Lua2C table.
-The Lua2C table and the open function are all part of this exercise.
+The Lua2C table and the open function are both part of this exercise.
 In other words, we will extend the Lua engine with this functionality.

 We must start by creating a C function that registers our Lua2C table.

-The luaopen_Lua2C is the only global function in the C file, and it is the function you must call from your startup code – i.e. from the code creating the main Lua state.
+The luaopen_Lua2C function is the only global function in the C file, and it is the function you must call from your startup code – i.e. from the code creating the main Lua state.
 The name of the function can be any name, but we have opted to use a naming convention that is compatible with the Lua function require.
-Our C file can be compiled as a standalone module, on operating systems that support DLLs/shared libraries, and loaded on demand by calling require("Lua2C").
+Our C file can be compiled as a standalone module on operating systems that support DLLs/shared libraries, and loaded on demand by calling require("Lua2C").

 Notice how we set the last argument in function luaL_requiref to TRUE.
 This construction registers the Lua2C table as a global variable and makes it possible to reference this table directly in the global namespace, without having to call require("Lua2C") from the Lua code.